cstkennedy/cs350-examples/Clean-Coding-And-TDD/README.md

 # Clean Coding & Test Driven Development

-This discussion will focus on selected examples codes from CS 330 (Object-Oriented Design & Programming).
+This discussion will focus on selected example codes from CS 330 (Object-Oriented Design & Programming).
 Code examples will include Java, Python, and Rust along with tools such as...